MusicDin/kubitect/docs/examples/lb-and-ingress-controller.md

 kubectl apply -f ingress-controller-deployment.yaml
 ```

 That's it.
-Now all traffic
+Now all HTTP traffic will be load balanced to master nodes on ingress controller's port.